uob-positron-imaging-centre/pept/README.md

 The links above point to Google Colaboratory, a Jupyter notebook-hosting website that lets you combine text with Python code, executing it on Google servers.
 Pretty neat, isn't it?

-Full documentation for the `pept` package is available [here](https://uob-positron-imaging-centre.github.io).
+Full documentation for the `pept` package is available [here](https://pept.readthedocs.io/en/latest/).

 ## Performance

 Significant effort has been put into making the algorithms in this package as fast as possible.
 The most computionally-intensive parts have been implemented in [`C`](https://github.com/uob-positron-imaging-centre/pept/search?l=c) / [`Cython`](https://github.com/uob-positron-imaging-centre/pept/search?l=Cython) and parallelised using `joblib` and `concurrent.futures.ThreadPoolExecutor`.
-For example, using the `peptml` subpackage, analysing 1,000,000 LoRs on the author's machine (mid 2012 MacBook Pro) takes ~26 s.
+For example, using the `peptml` subpackage, analysing 1,000,000 LoRs on the author's machine (mid 2012 MacBook Pro) takes about 26 s.

 The tracking algorithms in `pept.tracking` successfully scaled up to hundreds of processors on BlueBEAR, the University of Birmingham's awesome [supercomputer](https://bear-apps.bham.ac.uk/applications/pept/0.2.2-foss-2019b-Python-3.7.4/).